irungentoo/toxcore/docs/av_api.md

 function initializes sample phone. _listen_port and _send_port are variables only meant for local testing.
-You will not have to do anything regarding to that since everything will be started within a mesenger.
+You will not have to do anything regarding to that since everything will be started within a messenger.

 Phone requires one msi session and two rtp sessions ( one for audio and one for